allknowingfrog/codeCamp/README.md

 ...
 ```

-Comments in JavaScript are defined by two slashes (//).
-Anything after is ignored.
-After the comment, we create a variable to hold the canvas.
-This will allow JavaScript to access it.
-We'll store a width and height for the canvas.
+We'll connect our canvas variable to the canvas element, which will allow JavaScript to access it, and we'll store a width and height for the canvas.
 These should never change during our program.
 Variables that do not change are called "constants" and are often capitalized to remind us not to change them.
 Finally, ctx is an abbreviation for context.
 Every canvas element has a context, and this is where drawing actually takes place.

 When we start our game, we'll want to tie our canvas variables to the HTML canvas element and apply the width and height.
 To do so, we'll create an init function.
 ```